openvswitch/ovs/INSTALL.md

 4. Run "make install" to install the executables and manpages into the running system, by default under /usr/local.

-5. If you built kernel modules, you may install and load them, e.g.:
+5. If you built kernel modules, you may install them, e.g.:

       `% make modules_install`

+    It is possible that you already had a Open vSwitch kernel module installed on your machine that came from upstream Linux (in a different directory).
+To make sure that you load the Open vSwitch kernel module you built from this repository, you should create a depmod.d file that prefers your newly installed kernel modules over the kernel modules from upstream Linux.
+The following snippet of code achieves the same.

+    ```
+    % config_file="/etc/depmod.d/openvswitch.conf"
+    % for module in datapath/linux/*.ko; do
+      modname="$(basename ${module})"
+      echo "override ${modname%.ko} * extra" >> "$config_file"
+      echo "override ${modname%.ko} * weak-updates" >> "$config_file"
+      done
+    % depmod -a
+    ```

+    Finally, load the kernel modules that you need.  e.g.:

       `% /sbin/modprobe openvswitch`

    To verify that the modules have been loaded, run "/sbin/lsmod" and